sio2project/oioioi/rst/source/sections/misc.rst

 .. autodata:: account_menu_registry

-There are also some utility functions which may be passed as ``condition``:

-.. autofunction:: is_contest_admin

 For rendering the menu inside a template, a special ``{% generate_menu %}`` tag is used.

 .. autofunction:: oioioi.base.templatetags.menu.generate_menu